-When Fiverr first launched their platform each gig/service cost $5 dollars.
-But with the growth of their company, now sellers can list their own price.
+When Fiverr first launched its platform each gig/service cost $5 dollars.
+But with the growth of their company, now sellers can list their own prices.
 Don’t worry – if you are on a budget you can still find a seller that offers gigs for as little as $5 dollars, but if you are looking for a more in-depth package you can find that too.

 So no matter what you can find a seller that works best for you and your budget.

 Before we get into the nitty-gritty details about Fiverr, let’s first go over their common terminology, so it’s not completely overwhelming.

 - Gig: A service offered on Fiverr’s website.

 - Seller: A registered user (freelancer) who offers Gigs

 - Buyers: users who purchase services on Fiverr.

 - Gig Packages: allow Sellers to offer services in different formats and prices.
 Packages can include upgrades, which lets Sellers price their service for a basic price of over $5.